-Like most conspiracy theories birthed on the internet (and just to be clear, most of these rumors and conspiracy theories are almost universally birthed and originated on the internet), one has to do a lot of mental gymnastics, selectively choosing which facts to acknowledge and ignore mountains of contradictory evidence to rationalize these insane, fringe positions held in these conspiracy theories.
-Rumors, conspiracy theories and outright lies are nothing new.
-As long as human beings have been communicating with one another; whether visually, verbally or through the art of of established language we have used the craft of deception to deceive others.
-One could even argue that deception itself is in our very nature, a lingering by product of human evolution and a means of survival.
-However, not even a quarter way into 21st century; in a more linked and connected world lies, rumors and even the most preposterous assumptions can be given a global audience with a few clicks on a keyboard and the tap of a mouse.
+Like most conspiracy theories birthed on the internet (and just to be clear, most of these rumors and conspiracy theories are almost universally birthed and originated online), one has to do a lot of mental gymnastics, selectively choosing which facts to acknowledge and ignore mountains of contradictory evidence to rationalize these insane, fringe positions held in these conspiracy theories.
+Rumors, conspiracy theories, and outright lies are nothing new.
+As long as human beings have been communicating with one another; whether visually, verbally or through the art of established language we have used the craft of deception to deceive others.
+One could even argue that deception itself is in our very nature, a lingering by-product of human evolution and a means of survival.
+However, not even a quarter way into the 21st century; in a more linked and interconnected world of lies, rumors and even the most preposterous assumptions can be given a global audience with a few clicks on a keyboard and the tap of a mouse.
 The most obvious and blatant factors contributing to the increased volume and frequency in regards to such conspiracy theories is the Internet and social media.
-In the past, what often began as urban legends; rumors and murmurings about artist which took months or even years to gain traction and widespread acknowledgement from the public can now spread to hundreds of thousands or even millions in a matter of hours.
+In the past, what often began as urban legends; rumors and murmurings about artists which took months or even years to gain traction and widespread acknowledgment from the public can now spread to hundreds of thousands or even millions in a matter of hours.
 Passed along through viral tweets, Facebook posts and countless other platforms like a perverse game of telephone.
 There is a saying, which ironically enough is often misattributed itself that goes along the lines, “a lie can travel around the world and back again while the truth is still lacing up its boots”.
-While this saying has been around for at the very least a hundred years, in the age of the digital revolution, high speed internet and social media galore never before has this saying been more true and relevant than right now at this very moment.
+While this saying has been around for at the very least a hundred years, in the age of the digital revolution, high-speed internet and social media galore never before has this saying been more true and relevant than right now at this very moment.
 With implications and consequences that go far beyond Hip-Hop or the eve the broader music industry.

-Whether or not these conspiracy theories are started in genuine concern or good faith is besides the point, what does matter however, is the propensity for hundreds of thousands, sometimes even millions of people to casually or even eagerly abet in their proliferation across the internet which in turn results in confusion, uncertainly, doubt and ultimately ignorance in the realm of the real world.
-Normally I don’t enter into the realm of conspiracy theorists to debate anymore, I don’t think its productive; and sadly I don’t expect concrete facts and evidence to dissuade hardcore conspiracy theorists.
+Whether or not these conspiracy theories are started in genuine concern or good faith is beside the point, what does matter, however, is the propensity for hundreds of thousands, sometimes even millions of people to casually or even eagerly abet in their proliferation across the internet which in turn results in confusion, uncertainty, doubt and ultimately ignorance in the realm of the real world.
+Normally I don’t enter into the realm of conspiracy theorists to debate anymore, I don’t think it’s productive, and sadly I don’t expect concrete facts and evidence to dissuade hardcore conspiracy theorists anyway.
 That just simply isn’t how their belief system works.
-What they pick and choose to acknowledge largely depends on their biases, and in a self-fulfilling prophecy they craft these theories around their already pre-existing biases and notions that effectively to reinforce them.
+What they pick and choose to acknowledge largely depends on their biases, and in a self-fulfilling prophecy, they craft these theories around their already pre-existing biases and notions that effectively to reinforce them.
 By in large most conspiracies are at best scant in the facts and evidence; and seldom hold up under the pressure of thoughtful, principled, critical analysis.
-At the end of the day they are misinformation campaigns, and the point of modern day misinformation isn’t to just misinform or push an agenda.
-It is designed to also exhaust the public’s critical thinking on a mass and individual level, to muddy waters and annihilate truth.
-Misinformation is designed not only to obliterate truth, but to destroy any sense of belief or confidence in the very concept of objective truth.
-It is meant to sow and spread the seeds of confusion and chaos, so that even when the truth is reported it is almost always surely lost and swallowed up in a sea of half-truths, lies, fabrications, hoaxes and baseless, flagrant conspiracy theories that are tailor made to continually turn a wheel of perpetual confusion and disillusionment.
+At the end of the day, they are misinformation campaigns, and the point of modern-day misinformation isn’t to just misinform or push an agenda.
+It is designed to also exhaust the public’s critical thinking on a mass and individual level, to muddy waters and to annihilate truth.
+Misinformation is designed not only to obliterate truth but to destroy any sense of belief or confidence in the very concept of objective truth.
+It is meant to sow and spread the seeds of confusion and chaos, so that even when the truth is reported it is almost always surely lost and swallowed up in a sea of half-truths, lies, fabrications, hoaxes and baseless, flagrant conspiracy theories that are tailor-made to continually turn a wheel of perpetual confusion and disillusionment.
 Sharing patently false and easily debunked almost theorist does more than just merely misinform, they destroy the institution of public consensus.
-When we can’t even come to agreement on simple things that are obvious and clear as day, staring us right in the face; then how can we possibly expect to tackle complicated and nuanced matters in our society?
-When everything is a ‘conspiracy’, eventually nothing, even real cover-ups and atrocities committed by the elite and powerful are conspiracies.
+When we can’t even come to an agreement on simple things that are obvious and clear as day, staring us right in the face; then how can we possibly expect to tackle complicated and nuanced matters in our society?
+When everything is a ‘conspiracy’, eventually nothing, even real cover-ups, and atrocities committed by the elite and powerful are conspiracies any longer.
 When everything, even obvious inherent truths are up for debate; then even obvious injustices and abuses of power are eventually disregarded as normal.
 Now I get it, nobody wants to believe that their favorite artist or that an amazing human was cruelly and needlessly murdered over gang violence or some petty, senseless personal dispute.
-But, for all insensitive purposes it appears that this is exactly what happened.
-And it’s tempting for people to buy into the belief that people they respect, admire and look up to were silenced for more noble causes like their beliefs, words and actions; than to accept the fact that often times people’s lives are taken for the most petty and trivial circumstances.
+But, for all insensitive purposes, it appears that this is exactly what happened.
+And it’s tempting for people to buy into the belief that people they respect, admire and look up to were silenced for more noble causes like their beliefs, words, and actions; than to accept the fact that oftentimes people’s lives are taken for the pettiest and most trivial of circumstances.

 Is it true that many Hip-Hop artists in the past have died very suddenly and tragically?
-Yes, absolutely, however this alone does not mean that every death regardless of how tragic, untimely or unexpected it may be is part of some larger, nefarious to systemically target and assassinate specific Hip-Hop artists.
+Yes, absolutely.
+However, this alone does not mean that every death regardless of how tragic, untimely or unexpected it maybe is part of some larger, nefarious plot to systemically target and assassinate specific Hip-Hop artists.
 But, for many this is not only an easy conclusion for many to jump to; to them its the obvious one.
 Hip-Hop by its very nature is and has been a very rebellious and anti-establishment art form.
-Birthed in the deepest, darkest corners of the Bronx, innovated by children that had to endure failing schools, dilapidated housing, survive gangs, drug dealers, junkies and crooked cops; it comes as no surprise that Hip-Hop has historically been critical of U.S. institutions that have not only been historically biased and unfair; but, systematically designed to be purposefully harmful and unimaginably cruel to communities color.
+Birthed in the deepest, darkest corners of the Bronx, innovated by children that had to endure failing schools, dilapidated housing, survive gangs, drug dealers, junkies, and crooked cops.
+It comes as no surprise that Hip-Hop has historically been critical of U.S. institutions that have not only been historically biased and unfair; but, systematically designed to be purposefully harmful and unimaginably cruel to communities color.
 From Public Enemy, N.W.A., Tupac Shakur, Dead Prez, Immortal Technique and so many others have seen their livelihoods targeted for infusing lyrics and messages that are critical of the ruling status quo in their music.
-So, whenever artists who are even the slightest bit critical of these institutions in their music befall some tragic fate; it’s a easy leap for many to each that they were targeted for their said criticism or actions in the community.
-Especially when deaths happen in peculiar or suspicious circumstances and concrete facts and details are scant.
+So, whenever artists who are even the slightest bit critical of these institutions in their music befall some tragic fate; it’s an easy leap for many to reach that they were targeted for their said criticism or actions in the community.
+Especially when deaths happen in peculiar or suspicious circumstances and concrete facts and details are scant in the immediate aftermath.
 There is a fine line between cautious skepticism and blindly parroting meritless talking points echoed in factually bankrupt conspiracy theories.
 As a person who outside of music very regularly writes about cases of police misconduct and other abuses of authority by those in high ranking positions of power, I more than understand the need for healthy skepticism when regarding statements made by law enforcement.
 Especially when said statements are those regarding people and communities that authority has historically been abusive and antagonistic towards.
-However, we can’t allow this rightly merited weariness of official statements authority lower the bar so low that we completely abandon critical thought and are unable sniff out the most obvious and blatant bullshit when it is so obvious and in our faces.
+However, we can’t allow this rightly merited weariness of official statements from authority to lower the bar so low that we completely abandon critical thought and are unable to sniff out the most obvious and blatant bullshit when it is so obvious and in our faces.
 Obscuring the death of Nipsey Hussle and other artists who have died with baseless and flimsy conspiracy theories does nothing to help their legacy.
-In fact, if anything it only helps obscure and deflect the attention that rightfully belongs on their legacies and perhaps even help prevent future tragedies.
+In fact, if anything it only helps obscure and deflects the attention that rightfully belongs to their legacies and could perhaps even help prevent future tragedies.
 We owe to these artists and their loved ones to not perpetuate myths, fallacies and lies that only contribute in confusion and ignorance; and ultimately it starts with us holding ourselves responsible in not abetting in its proliferation.